EuroPython/website/data/pages-content/volunteers.md

   - Keep the [Code of Conduct (CoC)](https://www.europython-society.org/coc/) in mind and contact CoC committee members if needed.

 ### Session Chairing
-  - Help speakers in preparing their notebooks for the talks
+  - Help speakers in preparing their computers for the talks
   - Introduce the speakers to the audience
   - Signal time left to the speakers
   - Make sure talks are finished on time